-The University of Wyoming is an academic community dedicated to teaching, scholarship, research, service, inclusion, and the holistic development of students.
-As an academic community, the University has an interest in the safety, welfare, success, and education of the members of this community and in fostering an environment consistent with the educational mission, purpose, and processes of the University.
-When students voluntarily enter the University, they assume obligations of performance and behavior relevant to the University's mission, processes, and functions.
-Expectations of students in an academic community are higher than those of other citizens.
+The University of Wyoming (UW) is an academic community dedicated to teaching, scholarship, research, service, and the holistic development of students.
+As an academic community, the University is interested in the safety, wellbeing, success, and education of its members and in fostering an environment consistent with its educational mission, purpose, and processes.
+The primary purpose of the Student Code of Conduct is to establish standards and procedures necessary to maintain a community conducive to learning and to advance the educational objectives of the University of Wyoming.